rezazamani2329/AIML-UC-Berkeley-Capstone-Project-REZA-ZAMANI/README.md

 ###  *2-7-1- Visualization of "LIMIT_BAL" feature (balance limit)*

 #### <span style="color: blue; "> Points for "LIMIT_BAL" feature and its effect on target: </span>
-1. <span style="color: red; ">  as balance limit increases, the probability of default decreases   </span>
+1. <span style="color: red; ">  As balance limit increases, the probability of default decreases   </span>
-2.   <span style="color: red; "> the average of balance limit for people who has default is around half of people do not default.
+2.   <span style="color: red; "> The average of balance limit for people who has default is around half of people do not have default.
-3.    <span style="color: red; "> Most of people have balance limit smaller than $300k  </span>
+3.    <span style="color: red; "> Most of people have balance limit smaller than $300k dollars  </span>
-4.    <span style="color: red; "> Maximum number of balance limit is below 100k </span>
+4.    <span style="color: red; "> Maximum number of balance limit is below 100k dollar</span>
 5.    <span style="color: red; "> Very few balance limit are above 500k </span>
 6.    <span style="color: red; ">  When balance limit is less than equal to 50k or smaller default ratio is high  </span>
-7.    <span style="color: red; "> Default ratio is exceptionally high when balance limit is 550000 and 600000  </span>
+7.    <span style="color: red; "> Default ratio is exceptionally high when balance limit is 550000 and 600000 dollars </span>
 </div>

 ![Limit_ball_distribution](Images/Limit_ball_distribution.PNG)